Table of Contents

 One of the most distinguishable flat-faced dog breeds is the Pug which belongs to the toy group.

-It has a snub nose, wrinkled face, small, squarish body, and short but glossy coat.
+It has a snub nose, a wrinkled face, a small, squarish body, and a short but glossy coat.

 Despite its petite size, it’s well-loved for its charming and affectionate personality.

 This breed is innately lazy, though, so it’s prone to weight gain.

 You’ll need to encourage them to exercise by playing and walking if you want them to avoid getting fat.

 It’s also susceptible to breathing issues, especially in hotter climates.

 Why Do Flat-faced Dog Breeds Exist?